lorensen/VTKExamples/src/VTKBook/Chapter6.md

 **Modelling Simple Geometry.**

  Spheres, cones, cubes, and other simple geometric objects can be used alone or in combination to model geometry.
-Often we visualize realworld applications such as air flow in a room and need to show realworld objects such as furniture, windows, or doors.
+Often we visualize real-world applications such as air flow in a room and need to show real-world objects such as furniture, windows, or doors.

-Realworld objects often can be represented using these simple geometric representations.
+Real-world objects often can be represented using these simple geometric representations.
 These source objects generate their data procedurally.
 Alternatively, we may use reader objects to access geometric data defined in data files.
 These data files may contain more complex geometry such as that produced by a 3D CAD (ComputerAided Design) system.

 **Supporting Geometry.**